 7.12.6 This policy highlights the priorities for financial contributions to direct new and improved infrastructure, where it can be locally determined.
 Policy G7 - 'Gransden Woods', Policy G9 'Development and Open Space Requirements' and Policy G10 - 'A walkable village and reducing village car use' all include references to a possibility of infrastructure improvements being sought as part of specific development proposals.
 The intention of this policy is to articulate a general principle that for all development proposals there may be requirements for financial contributions or direct provision of new infrastructure where this is necessary to make the development acceptable and where this is directly, fairly and reasonably related in scale and kind to the development.
 Many development proposals coming forward in the plan will be subject to CIL contributions (as required by HDC).
-The CIL contribution will be fully taken into account before determining whether additional contributions are required to make a scheme acceptable.
+The CIL contributions are required to make a scheme acceptable.